netw0rm/atlaskit/packages/icon/docs/USAGE.md

 ### Adding new icons

-Adding new icons is as simple as checking out the AtlasKit repo, adding your SVG file to `/packages/icon/src/icons` and running
+Adding new icons is as simple as checking out the Atlaskit repo, adding your SVG file to `/packages/icon/src/icons` and running

 ```sh
 npm run prepublish